wind-tempest/wind/README.md

   </a>
 </p>

-> A minimal OS for modern machines, built from scratch, built to last.
+> A minimal OS in POSIX standards, built for modern machines, built from scratch, built to last.

 **Wind** is the operating system.
 **Tempest** is the kernel powering it.